-For Division I men, each team with a Ratings Percentage Index (RPI) of .500 or above is called a “team under consideration,” or TUC.
-For Division I women, the top 12 teams ranked by RPI are TUCs.
-The PWR method compares every TUC with every other such team, with the winner of each “comparison” earning one PWR point.
-After all possible comparisons are made, the points are totaled up and rankings listed accordingly.
+For Division I men, all teams are included in comparisons starting in the 2013-14 season (formerly, only teams with a Ratings Percentage Index of .500 or above, or teams under consideration, were included).
+The PWR method compares each team with every other such team, with the winner of each “comparison” earning one PWR point.
+After all comparisons are made, the points are totaled up and rankings listed accordingly.

-The greatest number of PWR points any one team could earn would be one less than the number of TUC.
-Meanwhile, a team which lost all of its comparisons would have no PWR points.
+With 60 Division I men’s teams, the greatest number of PWR points any team could earn is 59, winning the comparison with every other team.
+Meanwhile, a team that lost all of its comparisons would have no PWR points.

-When it comes to comparing teams, the PWR uses four criteria which are combined to make a comparison: RPI, record against TUCs, record against common opponents and head-to-head competition.
-Starting in 2006-07, record against TUCs was included only if both teams in the comparison have played at least 10 such games.
+When it comes to comparing teams, the PWR uses three criteria which are combined to make a comparison: RPI, record against common opponents and head-to-head competition.
+Starting in 2013-14, the comparison of record against teams under consideration was dropped because all teams are now under comparison.

 For an example, let’s consider a hypothetical comparison between two teams, Alpha and Bravo: